lisale0/printf/test/README.md

 # Rewrite Printf in the C Programming Language

 ### Description
 This project is about recreating the C library function printf.
-Printf sends formatted output to stdout.
+The function printf sends formatted output to stdout by formatting input and converting the input into a character string and outputs to `stdout`.

 ## How to Use
 ```